dedbox/racket-algebraic/README.md

 ## Related Work

-Whenever I try to discuss Algebraic Racket, someone inevitably asks something like, "Why not just use `<something else that isn't Haskell>`?".
+Why not just use `<something else that isn't Haskell>`?

 ### Plain old Racket structs

 Prefab struct types are globally scoped, which has been a problem for me in the past.
-Transparent and opaque structs are better in that regard, except basic features like type hierarchies and functional updaters have a tendency to interfere with each other.
+Non-prefab structs are better in that regard, except basic features like type hierarchies and functional updaters have a tendency to interfere with each other.

-Algebraic data constructors are lexically scoped and always transparent.
+Algebraic data constructors are lexically scoped and have no fixed arity.
+Instances of algebraic data are always transparent.

-On the other hand, plain old Racket structs work pretty well with Algebraic Racket destructuring syntax.
+Despite their differences, plain old Racket structs work pretty well with Algebraic Racket's destructuring syntax.
 They're always there when you need them.

 ### Hackett

-Hackett is an excellent platform for pure, lazy functional programming in Racket land.
-If I needed pure and lazy evaluation semantics today, I'd probably reach for Hackett before even thinking about Haskell.
+Hackett is an excellent platform for pure, lazy functional programming in the Racket software ecosystem.
+If I needed pure and lazy evaluation semantics today, I'd try Hackett before considering Haskell seriously again.
 Having said that, I don't usually want pure and lazy evaluation semantics.

-Before starting this project, I thought, "wouldn't it be nice if I could import just the features I wanted from Hackett and ignore the rest?"
+Wouldn't it be nice if I could import just the features I wanted from Hackett and ignore the rest?
 That is the promise of language-oriented programming, after all.
 For all I know, it's possible now.

-Unfortunately, it isn't yet possible to mix and match off-the-shelf features to comprise a tool as robust as Hackett (at least, that isn't Hacket itself).
+Unfortunately, it isn't yet possible to mix and match off-the-shelf features to comprise a tool as robust as Hackett (at least, that isn't Hackett itself).
 Algebraic Racket is a step in that direction.

 ### Typed Racket

-Typed Racket is a great tool for a broad range of purposes, and it keeps getting better.
+Typed Racket is a robust platform with a broad scope, and it keeps getting better.
 The type system offers the static analyses I care about and the documentation is excellent.
 After spending some time building interpreters in Typed Racket, I decided I still wanted something else for two reasons:

-1. typing simple Racket idioms (like using `apply`) became a distraction, and
+1. Fumbling with types for common Racket idioms (like `apply`) became a distraction, and

-2. uncompiled code loads very slowly
+2. Uncompiled code loads very slowly.

-This may say more about my own ignorance of gradual typing and Typed Racket idioms.
-Nonetheless, Algebraic Racket attempts to capitalize on the intuition I've acquired for Haskell syntax while also delivering the responsiveness needed for rapid iterative exploratory programming.
+This may say more about my ignorance of Typed Racket than anything else.
+Nonetheless, Algebraic Racket takes advantage of my intuition for Haskell syntax while staying responsive enough for rapid iterative exploratory programming.

 ### Redex

-Redex is a domain-specific language for semantics engineering, and Algebraic Racket is a small extension to a general purpose language I happen to like building interpreters with at the moment.
-Redex does a lot more for the semantics engineer than Algebraic Racket, like typesetting and testing automation.
+Redex is a domain-specific language for semantics engineering.
+It does a lot more for the semantics engineer than Algebraic Racket ever will, like typesetting and testing automation.

-On the other hand, developing full-fledged applications with Redex is probably not for the faint of heart.
-With Algebraic Racket, you get all the bells and whistles of vanilla Racket and then some.
+On the other hand, developing full applications with Redex is probably not for the faint of heart.
+With Algebraic Racket, you get all the bells and whistles of `#lang racket/base` and then some.

 ## Project Goals

-The Algebraic Racket project aims to provide a complete language-oriented toolkit for integrating high-performance algebraic data processing into other languages for the Racket software ecosystem.
+The Algebraic project aims to provide a complete language-oriented toolkit for high-performance algebraic data processing.
+It has two primary
+objectives:

+1. Supply and document the special forms and syntax classes comprising Algebraic Racket

+2. Support the development of modular type systems and other static analyses for algebraic data as libraries

 ## Racket Version Restriction

-Algebraic Racket is currently implemented with features only available in Racket 7.0 or above: `~?` and `~@`.
-This restriction may be dropped in a future release if there is sufficient demand for compatibility with older versions of Racket.
+Algebraic Racket is currently implemented with features only available since Racket version 6.90.0.25: `~?` and `~@`.

 ## Contributing